 Weddings

 It’s great that you are planning to get married.
 Please look at the general information about getting married in the Church of England.
-If you would like to get married at Christ Church, one of our ministers would love to meet you to chat about your plans.
+If you would like to get married at Christ Church, then one of our ministers would love to meet you to chat about your plans.
 Please Contact Us to arrange a meeting.
-He will need make sure you fulfil the legal requirements to be married at Christ Church.
+We will need make sure you fulfil the legal requirements to be married at Christ Church.
 In particular, you are legally required to have a connection with the church or church parish area.
-Here are the criteria:
+You must both be aged 18 or over; and one of you must fall into one of these categories:

 • lived in the parish for a period of at least 6 months,